Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/event-submission.md

     * __Yes/No:__

 Section 3:
-  * Please provide a statement on your event's commitment to its Event Code of Conduct
+  * Please provide a statement on the event's commitment to its Event Code of Conduct
     * __Essay:__

 ## Diversity Access Tickets